Jagadeesh-tamizh/CryptoDetective/README.md

 LINK :  https://cryptodetective.netlify.app/

 CRYPTO TRACKER is a website to track live value, market capital of various cryptocurrencies.
+You will be able to search currencies and have it display on the browser.
+Also, the prices will update live whenever you refresh the page.
+We will get all of the data from a public API.

 # API USED